-- Creating and modifying records - The next few sections cover the creation, modification, and disabling of scheduling records - Making the scheduling records needed by most or all users part of the mailbox template (by default mailbox 997). - Testing scheduling records by enabling them and verifying that the expected callprocessing changes do take place.
+- Creating and modifying records

+The next few sections cover the creation, modification. - The next few sections cover the creation, modification, and disabling of scheduling records. - Making the scheduling records needed by most or all users part of the mailbox template (by default mailbox 997). - Testing scheduling records by enabling them and verifying that the expected call-processing changes do take place

 When testing a scheduling record, check whether Amanda makes the correct changes by changing the record's effective date and time.
-Do not adjust the Time... option from Amanda Monitor.
+Do not adjust the Date/Time option from the Main screen of the standalone system or the Time... option from Amanda Monitor.
 For example, you can put the record into effect five minutes from now rather than tomorrow morning, then call the user to see if his greeting (or whatever) has changed.

+CAUTION:

-CAUTION: Amanda ignores locks as the system applies scheduling records to mailboxes.
+Amanda ignores locks as she applies scheduling records to mailboxes.
 The locks block changes made by users via the telephone or Amanda Messenger only.